 Battle of Glendale

 As they retreated south, the Federals encountered a bottleneck where several roads converged near the village of Glendale.
 The congestion slowed down McClellan’s retreat and afforded Lee yet another opportunity to destroy the Army of the Potomac.
-On June 30, Lee ordered his army to strike the Yankees again, but this attack produced similar results.
-Poor performance by Lee’s subordinate officers plagued the Rebel assault.
+On June 30, Lee ordered his army to strike the Federals again, but this attack produced similar results.
+Poor performance by Lee’s subordinate officers plagued the Confederate assault.
 The two armies fought to a stalemate until nightfall, and the Federals once again melted away after dark.
 The Confederate failure at the Battle of Glendale set the stage for an even more decisive defeat the next day at the Battle of Malvern Hill.

 Federals Stand and Fight at Malvern Hill

 On the morning of July 1, 1862, McClellan had every reason to halt his retreat and invite his pursuers to strike again.
 He had gathered his army of nearly 90,000 soldiers in one place; he had the power of navy gunboats on the James River to his back, and he occupied an ideal defensive position at the crest of Malvern Hill.
-The hilltop provided an excellent field of fire across a gradually sloping meadow that the Rebels would have to cross to mount an attack.
+The hilltop provided an excellent field of fire across a gradually sloping meadow that the Confederates would have to cross to mount an attack.
 Frustrated by the Confederate failure the day before, Lee imprudently obliged.

 Porter in Charge